|Previous College:||Washington State, 2004|

-Assistant coach Mitch Freeman is in his fourth year as a member of head coach Joe Callero’s staff.
-Freeman, who also served a highly-successful stint under Callero at Seattle University (2005-09), is Cal Poly’s lead scout in charge of game preparation and defense.
+Helping to construct one of the top defenses in NCAA Division I basketball, assistant coach Mitch Freeman is in his fifth year as a member of head coach Joe Callero’s staff.
+Freeman, who also served a successful stint under Callero at Seattle University (2005-09), is Cal Poly’s lead scout in charge of game preparation and defense.

 During his four-year tenure at Seattle, Freeman helped the Redhawks to 75 victories and the program to a successful transition to the Division I level.
 During Freeman’s final 2008-09 campaign, the Redhawks posted a 21-8 record that translated to the program’s highest single-season winning percentage in 45 seasons.

 Freeman began his coaching career during the 2004-05 season as the varsity boy’s assistant at Marysville-Pilchuck HS (Marysville, Wash.).
 During his one season, Freeman helped the program reach the Washington state district playoffs.
 His overall duties with the program included the improvement of guard play, coordinating off-season conditioning sessions, scouting the opposition and video editing.

 A 2004 graduate of Washington State with a bachelor’s degree in kinesiology and an emphasis in health and fitness education, Freeman served as a student assistant with the Cougars (1999-04).
 Under Dick Bennett, Freeman assisted with video exchange and other administrative duties.